Women's, Gender, and Sexuality Studies

 Requirements of the Major

 Twelve term courses are required and this major may be taken either as a primary major or as one of two majors.
 Requirements include two intermediate courses selected from WGSS 205, 206, 207, or 340.
 Majors are strongly encouraged to take these intermediate courses during their first two years.
-The major also requires two methodology courses, five courses in an area of concentration, the Junior Research Seminar (WGSS 398), and a two-course senior requirement.
-The area of concentration consists of at least five courses, the majority of which should be drawn from program offerings.
-Substitutions to the major requirements may be made only with the written permission of the director of undergraduate studies (DUS).
+The major also requires one methodology course, seven courses in an area of focus (one of which must be an upper-level seminar in WGSS numbered 350 or above) and a two-course senior requirement.
+The area of focus consists of at least seven courses, the majority of which should be drawn from program offerings.
+Substitutions to the major requirements may be made only with the written permission of the DUS.

 Senior Requirement

-The yearlong senior essay The two-term senior sequence consists of WGSS 490, Senior Colloquium, in which students begin researching and writing a senior essay, followed by WGSS 491, Senior Essay, in which students complete the essay.
-The senior essay is developed and written under the guidance and supervision of a WGSS-affiliated faculty member with expertise in the area of concentration.
+The yearlong senior essay The two-term senior sequence consists of WGSS 490, The Senior Colloquium, in which students begin researching and writing a senior essay, followed by WGSS 491, The Senior Essay, in which students complete the essay.
+The senior essay is developed and written under the guidance and supervision of a WGSS-affiliated faculty member with expertise in the area of focus.
 Students are expected to meet with their essay advisers on a regular basis.

 The single-term senior essay Majors may opt to complete the senior essay requirement in an approved upper-level WGSS seminar in the fall or spring term, with the approval of the instructor, by writing a senior essay of twenty-five to forty-five pages in lieu of the course’s normal writing requirements.
 Students who choose the single-term senior essay take one additional WGSS course of their choosing to fulfill the twelve-term-course requirement.